ThatoneKurdishSE/pema-backend/README.md

-# README Pema
+# P E M A

-# About the application:
+Pema is a multilingual guided meditation mobile application.
+Keep reading to learn more about the application and how to run it on your machine!

 * Pema's mission: